MikeTaylor/scottkit/data/tutorial/tutorial.md

 item vampire "Vampire"

-occur when here vampire and !carried cross
+occur 25% when here vampire and !carried cross
 	print "Vampire bites me!
 I'm dead!"
 	game_over
-	comment "vampire attacks unless cross is carried"
+	comment "vampire can attack unless cross is carried"

+occur when here vampire and !carried cross
+	print "Vampire looks hungrily at me."

 occur when here vampire and "carried" cross
 	print "Vampire cowers away from the cross!"

+action get key when present vampire and !carried cross
+	print "I'm not going anywhere near that vampire!"
 ```